 Exposure in the Military

 The United States Military relied heavily on asbestos-containing products.
-The carcinogen was used to insulate engine rooms on Navy, as a brake liner on Army vehicles and aircraft, and in military barracks where service members lived and slept.
+The carcinogen was used to insulate engine rooms in the Navy, as a brake liner on Army vehicles and aircraft, and in military barracks where service members lived and slept.
 Military veterans were exposed to toxic dust and fibers for decades.
 The mineral was used in a majority of military buildings, and can still be found in military shipyards:

 - Air ducts